 The 105.012 is the first asymmetric case Speedmaster, and the first are marked -63 in the back and have a dial without T marks.
 This reference was produced at a similar time to the 105.003 until it was replaced by the 145.012 in about 1967.
 The 105.003 continued to be released by the factory until 1969.

-Original pushers on this reference are 5mm wide and 3mm tall and are known as Short and Fat pushers, or mushroom pushers.
+Original pushers on this reference are 5mm wide and 3mm tall (Strictly speaking they are 2.7mm tall but very hard to measure in situ.) and are known as Short and Fat pushers, or mushroom pushers.
 The original ones have fat necks when compared to service replacements.

 For me the shorter fatter pushers are very attractive and fit with the case perfectly, and I especially value the originals with the fat necks.

-All are fitted with baton hands, and spear chrono hand.
+All are fitted with white baton hands, and all Chrono hands observed have been drop-end.

-This is the first reference to have the word professional on the dial, and the first asymmetric case, and this is the reference to land on the moon with Buzz Aldrin.
-Fratello has a good article on Moonwatches here
+This is the first reference to have the PROFESSIONAL word on the dial, also the first asymmetric case, and was produced alongside the 105.003 for all of its production.

 This reference has such a wide variety of specifications, there are collectors who concentrate only on this reference with good reason.